 Halloween costumes give all of us a chance to be someone or something else.
 But this spooky holiday leaves its mark on the planet.
 Most costumes are treated as disposable, which means they end up in the trash when the partying and trick or treating are over.
 Commercial costumes (and decorations) can be expensive, too.
 All together, we Americans spend over $5 billion annually for this one-day celebration.

-Thrift Stores – Many thrift stores sell used Halloween costumes at a discount.
+Thrift Stores – For the smartest, greenest option, go to your local thrift store, where you can find used Halloween costumes at a discount.
 In fact, thrift store shopping is so popular for Halloween that places sell out their stock long before October 31 rolls around.
-Even if you don't find a pre-fab costume, once you're shopping, look for accessories like hats, coats, scarves, boots, purses, sports equipment, jewelry, gloves and anything else that's fun, funky, goofy or gory.
+Even if you don’t find a pre-fab costume, once you’re shopping, look for accessories like hats, coats, scarves, boots, purses, sports equipment, jewelry, gloves and anything else that’s fun, funky, goofy or gory.

 Attics and Closets – Find old sheets, clothes that haven’t made it to a yard sale yet, lampshades, purses or briefcases you no longer use, old toys, old scout uniforms …use your imagination!

 Make Your Own Out of Organic Fabric – Decorate or dye this organic cotton fleece and hemp to your ghoulish heart’s desire.

 Use Recycled Cardboard and Paper – Appliance boxes, like those that a refrigerator or washing machine are delivered in, can be turned into monsters (think Frankenstein), a walking smart phone, a house, a car, a rhinoceros…